uk-gov-mirror/hmcts.probate-performance/README.md

 For further details on the submodule, refere to https://github.com/hmcts/common-performance/

 **To run locally:**
+- Run `az login` using Azure CLI, as authentication is required to retrieve secrets from the Key Vault
 - Performance test against the perftest environment: `./gradlew gatlingRun`

 **Flags:**